mhinz/vim-rfc/README.md

 A new window with all found matches will be shown.
 Now you can simply use `<cr>` to open the entry.

-You can also open by RFC id.
-E.g. if one of the matches is "RFC123", you can enter "123" to open it.

 If you don't want to open anything, hit `q`.

 NOTE: Since regular expressions are used, ":RFC .*" will list documents.
 Makes